Installing Waterless Urinals: The Most Frequently Asked Questions was published for Waterless Co., Inc.

 According to Klaus Reichardt, CEO and Founder of Waterless Co., Inc, these are the most common questions and their answers:

-Will the no-water urinals have the same footprint as the urinal we are removing?
+Will the waterless urinals have the same footprint as the urinal we are removing?

 Waterless urinals come in different shapes and sizes.
 However, many look exactly like traditional urinals, having virtually the same footprint.